equinor/neqsim/README.txt

 Ucanaccess - for working with the local MSAccess database (http://ucanaccess.sourceforge.net/site.html)

 How to build NeqSim from source code
-NeqSim can easylly be built using the Maven build system (https://maven.apache.org/).
+NeqSim can be built using the Maven build system (https://maven.apache.org/).
 All NeqSim build dependencies are given in the pom.xml file.